Ragnarök in Norse Mythology: Meaning, Summary, & Cause

 Following the murder of Baldur by Loki, the gods bound Loki with the intestines of his son Narfi.
 The gods then placed venomous snakes above Loki’s head.
 Every time the venom dripped on the trickster god’s head, he writhed in pain.
 It is foretold that Loki will remain bound until the beginning of Ragnarök, at which point he will break free.

 Loki will join his children – Jörmungandr, Fenrir, and Hel – and wage war against the Aesir gods.
-He will duel with Heimdallr.
+The trickster god will duel with Heimdallr.
 Both gods are fated to kill each other in the battle.

 Read more: Major Myths about Loki, the god of mischief